Syntthetix/cyber-scripts/README.md

   - Use basic sockets to check for open ports
   - Can scan all ports, one port, or a defined range of ports
   - Target can be in the form of a hostname or IPv4 address
+  - Randomize port scan order
-  - Adding port order and time interval randomization
+  - Randomize time interval between scans (5-15 seconds)